- The upgradeability of SAP products is declining, and this fact is being hidden from SAP customers by both SAP and SAP

 It is understood, although not broadly communicated, that with S/4HANA, all of the custom code or customer specific code (called zcode) must be rewritten or remediated.
 SAP tended to obscure this fact by talking about dropping custom code entirely.
 That is, SAP has tried to soft peddle this massive amount of work by telling companies to cut their custom code or zcode, or drop much of it, and use “standard SAP,” but that is not feasible for most companies.
 We cover this topic in the article SAP’s Advice on S/4HANA Code Remediation.

 These discussions already happened during the first implementation of the ERP system years back, and the custom code was written because it was deemed necessary.
-SAP has presented the facile idea that “that was then, this is now,” but it is not as simple as SAP would have companies believe.
+SAP has presented the simple idea that “that was then, this is now,” but it is not as simple as SAP would have companies believe.

 Roughly 92% of customers that use ECC have either moderate or extreme use of custom code.

 And fortunately, observations from the field show that remediating code takes far longer than anticipated.
 Tools that were supposed to somehow speed this process, one notable example being the Custom Code Analyzer do not work particularly well.
 That is, it only catches some of the development objects that require adjustment.

 Even still, it essential to remember that all the CCA will do for a customer is tell them where some of the development objects must be changed.
-It does nothing to actually make the change.
+It does nothing to make the change.
 Therefore it is necessary not to think of the CCA doing any “actual listing.”
 But unfortunately, this is how SAP often presents the CCA.
-Obviously, this is because CCA is one part marketing gimmick designed to make the customer think that migration will be easier than it will be.
+This is because CCA is one part marketing gimmick designed to make the customer think that migration will be easier than it will be.